unomaas/snapshot-tiles/README.md

 I opted not to add a form to add new images, so that I can upload this app to a web server and send it to friends/family as a progress tracker (without them changing it up too much).

-One note I'm really proud of: this app is dyslexia-friendly!
+One note I'm really proud of: this app is dyslexia accessible!
 I added a custom font, "OpenDyslexia", to the server.
 My mom suffers from dyslexia, and since she lives in a different state, I wanted to send this to her as a progress update without complications. <3

 ## Prerequisites